So there I was, husband working away, watching re-runs of Frasier for the 100th time, feeling there must be more to life.

 They were all delighted.
 As was I. I quite like frozen broccoli.

-I did start to think that perhaps they were getting carried away as they started to plan their dream holiday with the exorbitant savings they had made, but who was I to piss on their economy ketchup?
+I did start to think that perhaps they were getting carried away as they started to plan their dream holiday with the gargantuan savings they had made, but who was I to rain on their economy ketchup?
 Huzzah for “How to Eat Well for Less”, my new favourite programme.
 Fact.

 No. No it does not.